textpattern/textpattern.github.io/tags/article_id.md

 ## Attributes

-This tag has no attributes.
+This tag has no attributes of its own.
+It accepts only the {% include atts-global-link.html %}.

 ## Examples